An Easter Surprise

 As I am sure all of you know, today we are celebrating a very special day.
 Who can tell me what day it is?
 That's right!
-It is Easter!
+It’s Easter!
 To begin our lesson today, I have a surprise for you.
-It is called Easter Surprise Cookies.
-Pass these around, there are enough for each of you to have one.
+It’s called Easter Surprise Cookies.
+Pass these around; there are enough for each of you to have one.
 Don't eat your cookie until everyone has one.
 (Wait until each one has a cookie, then continue.)

-The title of today's Bible lesson is, "An Easter Surprise".
+The title of today's Bible lesson is "An Easter Surprise."
 But the Easter Surprise in our lesson isn't about finding something that wasn't expected.
-It was about NOT finding what was expected.
-Listen to the wonderful story of "An Easter Surprise".
+It’s about NOT finding what was expected.
+Listen to what happened with "An Easter Surprise."

 On the Sunday after Jesus was crucified, Mary Magdalene and another woman named Mary went to visit the tomb where Jesus had been buried.
 When they arrived, the stone that had covered the tomb had been rolled away, and an angel was sitting on it.
 The two women were shocked and a bit afraid.

 The two Marys looked in and saw that the tomb was empty and hurried away.
 They were surprised!
 They were afraid!
 But they were filled with joy.
 As they ran to tell the disciples, they met Jesus.
-They ran to him and grasped him and worshiped him.
+(Kids say, “He is risen!”)
+They ran to him and grabbed him and worshiped him.

-Jesus said to them, "Don’t be afraid!
+Jesus (Kids say, “He is risen!”) said to them, "Don’t be afraid!
 Go tell my brothers to leave for Galilee, and they will see me there."